 Aerial photography and video is now firmly established as a huge hobby, pass-time and business for many people all around the world.
-It is now a multi-billion Pound/Dollar industry and is here to stay with sales figures set to increase as people look to fly drones for:
+It is now a multi-billion Pound/Dollar industry and is here to stay.
+With sales figures set to increase as people are looking to fly drones for:

-I’ve been a photographer and videographer for a few decades now so when aerial photography and video became accessible in the form of drone flying, I jumped in with both feet to get involved and haven’t looked back since.
+I’ve been a photographer and videographer for a few decades now.
+When aerial photography and video became accessible in the form of drone flying, I jumped in with both feet.
+I wanted to get involved and haven’t looked back since.

 The shots you can get from between 10 and 400ft is amazing and simply not doable from any other source.
-Hiring a helicopter or plane is costly and will not allow you to get lower than 500ft or so.
-Telescopic poles are great for static shots but not for dramatic, moving and distant subjects and once you get used to flying, it is a hell of a lot of fun!
+Hiring a helicopter or plane is costly and will not allow you to get lower than 500ft.
+Telescopic poles are great for static shots but not for dramatic, moving and distant subjects.
+Once you get used to flying, it is a hell of a lot of fun!

-If you are thinking of buying a drone and possibly using it to make money, earn a living or add it to your existing business services, please bookmark this page or "Like Us" at the bottom as we grow this section with flying tips, equipment advice and the law and regulations surrounding this exciting industry.
+Are you thinking of buying a drone and possibly using it to make money, earn a living or add it to your existing business services?
+If so, please bookmark this page or "Like Us" at the bottom as we grow this section with flying tips, equipment advice and the law and regulations surrounding this exciting industry.

 Index of Pages

-Before you do anything or buy any type of drone or UAV, I suggest that you start small and see if you enjoy flying drones before leaping in and spending thousands of £’s or $’s.
+Before you do anything or buy any type of drone or UAV, I suggest that you start small.
+See if you enjoy flying drones before leaping in and spending thousands of £’s or $’s.
 If you are a novice photographer or video producer, you also need to think about upping your knowledge in these areas before taking to the skies.

-Don’t think this is an easy way to make money because there are a lot of talented pilots combined with years of experience in photography and video out there who have a head start on you.
+Don’t think this is an easy way to make money.
+There are a lot of talented pilots combined with years of experience in photography and video out there who have a head start on you.

 However, with our help and advice, there is no reason why you cannot join the fun and reap the rewards with a bit of hard work when starting your own business.